 Toll Evasion: This is probably what you think of when you hear “toll violation,” and it’s pretty straightforward.
 Toll evasion occurs when you drive through a lane without paying and without a valid E-ZPass tag mounted in your vehicle.

 Be aware that it’s getting easier to end up unknowingly driving on a toll roll.
-In states like New York, for example, toll plazas are disappearing and being replaced by cashless toll overpasses that record your car as you drive underneath.
+In states like New York, for example, toll plazas are disappearing.
+They are being replaced by cashless toll overpasses that record your car as you drive underneath.

 Insufficient Funds: When your account is below zero and you travel through an EZPass Only lane.
-This could be because you forgot to reload your account funds, or because your credit card on file is no longer valid.
+This could be because you forgot to reload your account funds.
+Or it could be because your credit card on file is no longer valid.
 Be sure to check your account balance before you hit the road in a rental car with your own transponder.

-Transponder Error: You could get stuck with a toll violation if your transponder isn’t properly mounted in your vehicle, or if something blocks the transponder signal.
+Transponder Error: You could get stuck with a toll violation if your transponder isn’t properly mounted in your vehicle.
+In addition, something may be blocking the transponder signal.

 Class Mismatch: When your E-ZPass tag designating the vehicle class does not match the vehicle you are driving, it’s a violation.
 This is unlikely, but if you plan to switch your transponder between multiple vehicles or to a rental car, just make sure they’re in the same vehicle class.